asciinema/asciinema-player/README.md

 ## Self-hosting quick start

-The following example shows how to use asciinema player on you own website, without depending on asciinema.org.
+The following example shows how to use asciinema player on your own website, without depending on asciinema.org.

 It assumes you have obtained terminal session recording file by either: